dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 Before further dive in to other observations two specific manifestations of the master/slave model: Chinese whispers and the "c-word" in the next post.

-### It's far more better to say yes and do it wrong than have a talk and do it right
+### It is better to say yes and do it wrong than talk and do it right

 After discussing the above with many people as well as some self reflection to previous experiences, it seems that it is far better to do the wrong thing and iterate then try to do something right